h-joo/life-in-germany/README.md

 I'll try to distinguish those two cases and annotate with the icons (:information_source:, :thinking:)  that I used for each.

-The name of the repo is followed by the Naturalization test ["Leben In Deutschland"](https://de.wikipedia.org/wiki/Einb%C3%BCrgerungstest)
+The name of the repo followed the name of Naturalization test ["Leben In Deutschland"](https://de.wikipedia.org/wiki/Einb%C3%BCrgerungstest)

 # Table of Contents